 What is constipation?

 Constipation is when you have bowel movements (stools) that are hard to pass or happen less often than what is usual for you.
-You may feel like you have to have a bowel movement but are not able to.
+You may feel like you need to have a bowel movement but are not able to.
 Constipation can cause belly pain and bloating (gas) and make you feel unwell.

 Normal bowel movements are soft and pass easily through your body.

 Do I need to have a bowel movement every day?